math218-fall2022/website/content/policies.md

 In homework, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
 Homework must be typed up using R Markdown and submitted in the appropriate GitHub repository.

-*The lowest homework grade will be dropped at the end of the semester.*
 <br>
 <br>

 #### Labs

 In labs, you will apply the concepts discussed in lecture to various data analysis scenarios, with a focus on the computation.
-You will work on lab assignments in teams, and all team members are expected to contribute equally to the completion of each assignment.
-You are expected to use the team's Git repository on the course's GitHub page as as the central platform for collaboration.
-Commits to this repository will be used as a metric of each team member's relative contribution for each lab.
-You will also be asked to evaluate your team members' performance periodically during the semester.
+You will complete lab assignments individually, but can discuss with your classmates.
+You are expected to use your Git repository on the course's GitHub page as as the central platform for work.
+Commits to this repository will be used as a component of the lab grade.

 *The lowest lab grade will be dropped at the end of the semester.*
 <br>